getgrav/grav-learn/pages/17/02.content/04.markdown/doc.md

 };
 [/codesh]

+> [!NOTE]
-!!!
-For syntax highlighting to work, the [Highlight plugin](https://github.com/getgrav/grav-plugin-highlight) needs to be installed and enabled.
+> For syntax highlighting to work, the [Highlight plugin](https://github.com/getgrav/grav-plugin-highlight) needs to be installed and enabled.
 It in turn utilizes a jquery plugin, so jquery needs to be loaded in your theme too.

 ## Tables